plfa/plfa.github.io/src/plfa/DeBruijn.lagda.md

 to a term over the extended context `Δ , B`.

 With extension under our belts, it is straightforward to define substitution.
-If variable in one context map to terms over another, then terms in the first context map to terms in the second:
+If variables in one context map to terms over another, then terms in the first context map to terms in the second:
 ```